Maple-Glazed Pork Tenderloin

 - 1 teaspoon butter

 - 1/4 cup maple syrup

 - 1-3/4 teaspoons Dijon mustard

-- Brush 1 tablespoon of glaze over pork; bake for 5 minutes.
-Brush with another tablespoon of glaze; bake 3-5 minutes longer or until a meat thermometer reads 160°.
-Brush with remaining glaze.
-Let stand for 5 minutes before slicing.
-Yield: 4 servings.
+- Brush 1 tablespoon glaze over pork; continue roasting until a thermometer inserted in pork reads 145°, 7-10 minutes, brushing halfway through with remaining glaze.
+Let stand 5 minutes before slicing.